apache-hb/cthulhu/README.md

 Stages after semantic analysis can expect that input will always be correct.

 ## Currently broken things
-* intermittent spurious typecheck in function calls with pointers as parameters
+* intermittent spurious typecheck in function calls with pointers as parameters (see tests/pass/pointers.ct)
 ## Licensing

 This project is licensed under [AGPL3](./LICENSE).